codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/cron-triggers.md

 #### Cron Event payload

-The following variables will be available for any Codefresh pipeline linked to a `cron` `trigger-event`.
+The following variables will be available for any Codefresh pipeline linked to a `cron` `trigger-event`:

-- `EVENT_MESSAGE` - free text message (specified during creation)
+- `EVENT_MESSAGE` - free text message (specified during creation) and
-- `EVENT_TIMESTAMP` - event timestamp in RFC 3339 format
+- `EVENT_TIMESTAMP` - event timestamp in RFC 3339 format.

 ## What to read next
 - [Git triggers]({{site.baseurl}}/docs/configure-ci-cd-pipeline/triggers/git-triggers/)